cptdanko/Html5_Starter_App_With_Swift/README.md

 IonicStarterAppWithSwift
 ========================
-A starter xcode project with the contents of a web page powered by the [Ionic framework].
-The intent is for this to serve as a starting point, if you are building a native iOS app without using [Cordova].
+An xcode project that displays HTML contents in a webView where the web content is powered by the [Ionic framework].
+This purpose of this repo is to serve as a starting point for anyone who wants to build a 'native' HTML5 based iOS app using the Ionic framework without using [Cordova].
 Should you want to how this repo came to be i.e. the idea, motivation etc you can have a read about it in my [blog post].